wesleygrimes/github-user-search/README.md

 # GithubUserSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project was an exercise to see how much functionality I could build into an app in 4 hours.
+It's not perfect, but it works and follows best practices.
+It is using Angular v7 with NgRx for state management.

 ## Development server